mss1451/wavesim_cpp/README.md

 6. libatkmm-1.6-dev
 7. libgdk-pixbuf2.0-dev

 It is also required to install the core packages such as libgtk-3-dev.
-You need **pkg-config** installed for the compiler to resolve the include and library directories.
 ## Building
 In a terminal, enter either the **Release** or **Debug** directories depending on which version of the program you want to build.
 Let's build a **Release** version.